Full body scanner: United States

 In the U.S. full-body scanners have been installed at train stations, subways, penitentiaries and airports.
+In 2012, the United States Department of Homeland Security deployed full body scanners to assist the United States Secret Service.

 After having previously used X-ray-based scanners the TSA currently uses Millimeter Wave AIT scanners exclusively, which show no identifying characteristics of the person being scanned.
 Instead, a generic outline of a person is used.
 As of December 2015, "While passengers may generally decline AIT screening in favor of physical screening, TSA may direct mandatory AIT screening for some passengers as warranted by security considerations in order to safeguard transportation security."

-Regarding privacy concerns the Transportation Security Administration (TSA) has stated in 2010 they "[have] not, will not and the machines cannot store images of passengers at airports".
+Regarding privacy concerns the Transportation Security Administration (TSA) has stated in 2010 that they "[have] not, will not and the machines cannot store images of passengers at airports".
 However the TSA later disclosed, in a response to the house chair on homeland security, that its procurement of airport scanners requires manufacturers to include image storage and transmission features but that these features should be disabled before being placed in an airport.
 The TSA shows 45 individuals have the ability to turn these machines into 'test mode' which enables recording images, but states that they would never do this on a production system.
-The US Marshal Service did operate a backscatter machine in a courthouse which records images.
-However, in a statement they noted that only individuals involved in a test were recorded.
+The US Marshal Service did operate a backscatter machine in a courthouse that records images.
+However, in a statement, they noted that only individuals involved in a test were recorded.
 A sample of these images was received and disseminated by Gizmodo in 2010, using a Freedom Of Information Request.
 It is not clear if the US Marshal service has put these new scanning machines, that have recording capabilities, into production.
 The analyst is in a different room and is not supposed to be able to see the person being scanned by the Backscatter X-ray AIT, but is in contact with other officials who can halt the scanned person if anything suspicious shows up on the scan.

-US Penitentiary is also constantly purchasing X-ray full body scanners for contraband and weapons detection purposes.
+US Penitentiary is also constantly purchasing X-ray full-body scanners for contraband and weapons detection purposes.
 The scanners are generally Transmission X-ray scanners since these are the only devices capable of detecting metallic and non-metallic contraband hidden underneath clothing as well as contraband hidden inside body cavities.

 United Kingdom

 Civil rights groups in Britain in 2010 argued that the body scanning of children contravened the law relating to child pornography.

-Passive infra-red scanners have been developed for use in public spaces to collect and analyse natural heat radiation given off by the human body to detect both metallic and non-metallic "threat objects".
+Passive infra-red scanners have been developed for use in public spaces to collect and analyze natural heat radiation given off by the human body to detect both metallic and non-metallic "threat objects".
 No external radiation source is used and privacy is preserved as no body details are revealed.
 Police are conducting a trial of the equipment at London rail stations.